International Student Employment

 Once you have registered with the Career Services Center you will be able to search for a job using the student employment website.
 Career Services staff will work with you to find a job that is suitable to your academic interest, schedule, and language ability.
 You can also look for an on campus job by visiting different departments to ask if they have a Regular Student Employee (RSE) position available.

-If you are hired, the department hiring sends an email to Akiko Bates (email@example.com) in the International Student Program Office, with the following information: position, potential start date, and department of employment.
-The International Student Program Office will write a letter on your behalf to the Social Security Administration, so you can apply for a social security number.
+If you are hired, the department hiring sends an email to Akiko Bates (firstname.lastname@example.org) in the Office of International Education, with the following information: position, potential start date, and department of employment.
+The Office will issue a letter on your behalf to the Social Security Administration, so you can apply for a social security number.
 Please see the section marked “Applying for a social security number.”

 You may work up to 18 hours per week (part-time) or no more than 79 hours per month on campus.